t-recx/maritimo/README.md

 ## Special thanks

-This project wouldn't be possible without the open access [Norwegian Coastal Administration](https://www.kystverket.no/en/) offers to its AIS data and Eric S. Raymond's documentation on [AIVDM/AIVDO protocol decoding](https://gpsd.gitlab.io/gpsd/AIVDM.html).
+This project wouldn't be possible without the open access that the [Norwegian Coastal Administration](https://www.kystverket.no/en/) offers to its AIS data and Eric S. Raymond's documentation on [AIVDM/AIVDO protocol decoding](https://gpsd.gitlab.io/gpsd/AIVDM.html).